batteries-included/batteries-included/README.md

 This code works best on a linux machine.
 However it should work on anything with a docker daemon and a unix like shell.

 ## Set up operating system
+### The Basics

+Read and run the helper script in `./dev/ubuntu.sh`, it will install the commonly used packages and other first-time stuff you might need.

 ### Install Docker
 [Follow the Docker Engine install instructions](https://docs.docker.com/engine/install/) Mac nerds, you'll be getting Docker Desktop and living life on your own terms.
 At least you can use brew?